stat385uiuc/su2017/content/post/2017-06-16-homework-1-crash-into-programming.md

 Academic Integrity will be punished **as severely as possible**.

 * Your assignment must be submitted through the e-mail to `balamut2` [at] illinois [dot] edu.
-You are required to attach three (and only three) files to the *same* e-mail:
+You are required to attach two (and only two) files to the *same* e-mail:
     * The RMarkdown (`.Rmd`) file must be saved as `hw1_yourNetID.Rmd`, e.g.  `hw1_balamut2.Rmd`